-Due to different life expectancies, a single man of the same age would receive more money than a single woman, as he is expected to live for a shorter time.
-A couple would receive less, as it is expected that one of them will live longer than both would if they were both single.
+Due to different life expectancies, a single man would receive more money than a single woman of the same age, as he is expected to live for a shorter time.
+A couple would receive less as it is expected that one of them will live longer than a single person.

 When does a home reversion scheme end?

-- You move out of your home permanently, for example if you move into long-term care or, on the occasion of your death
+- you move out of your home permanently, for example if you move into long-term care or, on the occasion of your death

 Can you cancel or end a home reversion contract?

 You cannot change or reverse this kind of contract because you have actually sold part of your home.
-However, you may be able to negotiate with the home reversion company to buy back the share you sold them and you can usually sell your home on the open market by coming to agreement with the home reversion company.
+However, you may be able to negotiate with the home reversion company to buy back the share you sold them, and you can usually sell your home on the open market by coming to an agreement with the home reversion company.
 This would allow you to cash in the value of the share of your home you still own.
 However, in some cases the home reversion company may not want to sell their share back to you if they will lose money on the sale.

 There are two types of lifetime mortgage, where you borrow money against the value of your home.
 These are: